 Investment Market influences are economic

-Investment market influences are many and varied: economics is one of the most basic of the fundamentals that influence investment markets – and the focus of this article.
-But emotion, sentiment, ‘information’ and bias also have their effect (and they are mentioned in other posts in this website).
+Investment market influences are many and varied.
+Economics is one of the most basic of the fundamentals that influence investment markets.
+Accordingly, it is the key focus of this article.
+But emotion, sentiment, ‘information’ and bias also have their effect.
+(We deal with these in other posts in this website.)

 Central Banks and Monetary Policy